marcelo-caetano/sinusoidal-model/README.md

 ## Bug fixes

-- Thanks to Samuel Poirot for testing version 0.3.0-alpha.2 and for the bug report
 - \#0.3.1-bug.1 - Updated call to function Resources/dsp/cfw.m inside function /OLA/sof.m (line 108) to correct bug 'Undefined function or variable cfw'
 - \#0.3.1-bug.2 - Updated calls to functions SUM/PROD/MAX/MIN/MEDIAN/MEAN/STD/VAR/MODE/ALL/ANY to guarantee backwards compatibility
 - \#0.3.1-bug.3 - Created namespace (+STFT/stft.m) to avoid conflict with Matlab's own 'stft.m' introduced in R2019a.
 Use the syntax STFT.stft.m to call SM's implementation of the short-time Fourier transform

+## Thanks
+- Thanks to Samuel Poirot for testing version 0.3.0-alpha.2 and for the bug report

 # SM 0.3.0-alpha.2
 Sinusoidal Model (SM)